 Walking around NYC’s Chinatown, specifically Pell and Doyers Streets

 Visiting the 9/11 Memorial and the Freedom Tower downtown

 I always visit the Highline every trip.
 This trip I went 3 times!

 Ever since my mom passed away, the holidays don’t feel the same to me.
 I’ll be honest and admit that I’m not a fan of Christmas.
 This past summer my Pops moved into an assisted living home and I decided that I need more time.
 AND I miss my nephews.
 So even though the city feels different without my mom, I came home.
 In the end, it was great to be home and see family and friends.

 I felt like Vancouver gives me so much so it was time to give back to the Vancouver Food Bank

 Quality time with my nephews

-	On Christmas Eve my family and I went to see Canyon Lights At the Capilano Suspension Bridge
+On Christmas Eve, I went to see Canyon Lights At the Capilano Suspension Bridge

-	Happy New Years friends and I wish much travel, adventure, and love in 2015!!!
+Happy New Years my friends!
+To more travel, adventure, and love in 2015!!!